Two-dimensional gas: Experimental research with a molecular gas

 In general, 2D molecular gases are experimentally observed on weakly interacting surfaces such as metals, graphene etc. at a non-cryogenic temperature and a low surface coverage.
 As a direct observation of individual molecules is not possible due to fast diffusion of molecules on a surface, experiments are either indirect (observing an interaction of a 2D gas with surroundings, e.g. condensation of a 2D gas) or integral (measuring integral properties of 2D gases, e.g. by diffraction methods).

 An example of the indirect observation of a 2D gas is the study of Stranick et al. who used a scanning tunnelling microscope in ultrahigh vacuum (UHV) to image an interaction of a two-dimensional benzene gas layer in contact with a planar solid interface at 77 kelvins.
-The experimenters were able to observe mobile benzene molecules on the surface of Cu(111), to which a planar monomolecular film of solid benzene adhered.
+The experimenters observed mobile benzene molecules on the surface of Cu(111), to which a planar monomolecular film of solid benzene adhered.
 Thus the scientists could witness the equilibrium of the gas in contact with its solid state.

-Integral methods that are able to characterize a 2D gas usually fall into a category of diffraction (see for example study of Kroger et al.).
+Integral methods that can characterize a 2D gas usually fall into a category of diffraction (see for example study of Kroger et al.).
 The exception is the work of Matvija et al. who used a scanning tunneling microscope to directly visualize a local time-averaged density of molecules on a surface.
 This method is of special importance as it provides an opportunity to probe local properties of 2D gases; for instance it enables to directly visualize a pair correlation function of a 2D molecular gas in a real space.

 If the surface coverage of adsorbates is increased, a 2D liquid is formed, followed by a 2D solid.
 It was shown that the transition from a 2D gas to a 2D solid state can be controlled by a scanning tunneling microscope which can affect the local density of molecules via an electric field.